DALLAS DIEP FLAP RECONSTRUCTION

 - It is typically easier to match the contralateral natural breast with the patient’s own tissue when compared with implant reconstruction.

-- Patients essentially end up with a “tummy tuck” at the same time as the breast reconstruction.
+- Patients essentially end up with an improved abdominal contour at the same time as the breast reconstruction.

 - DIEP flap reconstruction generally requires a longer and more difficult surgery at the first stage when compared with implants or TRAM flaps.